DAC-web3/dac-network/README.md

 Contributors, thinkers, developers, and builders are welcome.

 If you want to help shape the future of decentralized society, join the DACnetwork.

+## Narrative

+DAC Network explores the transition from traditional institutions toward decentralized civilization.

+We believe humanity is entering a new coordination era where communities self-govern, collaborate globally, and build shared digital societies.

+DAC Network is not only a project — it is an exploration of how civilization evolves in the Web3 age.